 A simple example is if a person’s fingerprints are on a glass.
 The fingerprints are evidence.
 The conclusion that that the person touched the glass, is proof.

 The evidence provided by either of the parties present during the trial must be firmly and considerably more probable than not to be accurate.
 The trier of fact must have a solid belief or conviction in its factuality.
-In civil cases the standard for whether evidence has led to proof of a fact is whether that fact is more likely than not.
+In civil cases the standard for whether evidence has led to proof of a assertion is whether that assertion is more likely than not.
 In criminal cases, on the other hand, for evidence to amount to proof of guilt, it must amount to beyond a reasonable doubt.
 Difference between proof and evidence:

 - Evidence is data that leads to the conclusion that something is genuine or authentic.
 For example, police officers offer evidence to show an accused person’s guilt (DNA), physical (clothing or sperm), or circumstantial evidence.